michael2561/Medieval-Text-Adventure/README.md

 Ver.
 0.1.0-alpha - 4/06/2015

   Additions:

-  *Intial alpha release.
+  -Intial alpha release.
 Only includes Act I, and even that is pretty barebones.
 Will be updated and tweaked.

   Improvements:

-  *None
+  -None

   Bugfixes:

-  *None
+  -None

   Known Bugs:

-  *None
+  -None

   Needed fixes:

-  *No "save" system or continue in place.
+  -No "save" system or continue in place.
 When you get a Game Over, you have to restart from the beginning.